atomisticML/Structure_Generation/README.md

 # Structure_Generation

+## Requirements
+FitSNAP - v x.x
+ASE - v x.x
+lammps (ace mliap branch from goff)

+You must add the fitsnap folder to your PYTHONPATH in order to use the ACE descriptor setup functionalities.
+Otherwise, you must bring your own ACE descriptor file (.yace).

+Add the `/path/to/StructureGeneration/lib` folder to your PYTHONPATH

+`export PYTHONPATH=$PYTHONPATH:/path/to/StructureGeneration/lib`

+## Parent folder contents

-`lib`   - folder containing modules : functions and classes for structure generation & optimization routines `genalg_GSQS` -  folder containing an important example (reproducing traditional SQS for alloys) `genalg_GSQS_dynamic` - folder featuring the unique capability of ACE-based GSQS (ability to move move atoms off-lattice to find candidate structures for matching some target)
+`lib`   - folder containing modules : functions and classes for structure generation & optimization routines `tools` - collecting helper scripts here `lammps_GSQS_arbitrary` : current recommended workflow for GSQS method - uses lammps mliappy model

+*deprecated/or development GSQS examples* `genalg_GSQS` -  folder containing an important example (reproducing traditional SQS for alloys) `genalg_GSQS_dynamic` - folder featuring the unique capability of ACE-based GSQS (ability to move move atoms off-lattice to find candidate structures for matching some target) note that this uses the
 `monte_GSQS` - similar to other GSQS example folders, but contains a simulated annealing algorithm instead of a genetic algorithm to optimize loss functions

 `other_enumeration` - other methods for structure generation & enumeration (only included for reference and comparison) will be removed in later versions

-## NOTE
+## Definition of GSQS

 For theoretical definitions and methods, see the manuscript at: (overleaf for now)

+## USAGE

+follow workflow and notes in `lammps_GSQS_arbitrary`